rabbibotton/clog-composer/README.md

 Anxiety not knowing what to do next
 Boredom is an addiction
   Boredom plans a cure
-Hacking the process is a procrastination
-Questions force your brain to find answers
+Hacking the process is a procrastination in and of itself Questions force your brain to find answers
+Best ideas require interaction with others
+Iterations are about closer to excellence not perfection